 The complex £5 million project will saw the replacement of two existing chiller units with two state of the art, 1MW, chiller packages of higher capacity and efficiency.
 The project also included the need for a new building to house part of the new system.
 As well as increasing the refrigeration capacity and removing dependence on the R22 refrigerant, new HTF pumps and improved control systems were integrated with the existing package - all within a shut down period of 30 days.

 John Taylor, Managing Director for PROjEN said, “Although many companies have undergone or are in the process of exchanging their R22 refrigerants, huge conversions still need to be undertaken to ensure that the 2015 deadline for completely phasing out R22 refrigerants is accomplished.

-Head Office: PROjEN PLC, PROjEN House, Wellfield, Preston Brook, Runcorn, WA7 3AZ
+Head Office: PROjEN Ltd, PROjEN House, Wellfield, Preston Brook, Runcorn, WA7 3AZ

 Telephone: 01928 752500

 For more information about R22 Refrigerant services please PROjEN on 01928 752500 or visit their website at www.projen.co.uk